apache/mesos/docs/operator-http-api.md

 This call triggers garbage collection for container images.
 This call can only be made when all running containers are launched with Mesos version 1.5 or newer.
-An optional list of excluded images from GC can be speficied via `prune_images.excluded_images` field.
+An optional list of excluded images from GC can be specified via `prune_images.excluded_images` field.

 ```